 But aside from the natural and common causes for sadness at these final hours on earth, there are often special circumstances which invest death beds with peculiar interest, solemnity or horror.
-Sometimes an innocent creature who has lived a blameless life, as we judge of human lives, harming no one, and doing good to many, but wiio has neglected until too late to provide itself with a church passport to heaven, finds itself suddenly called upon to render up its account.
+Sometimes an innocent creature who has lived a blameless life, as we judge of human lives, harming no one, and doing good to many, but who has neglected until too late to provide itself with a church passport to heaven, finds itself suddenly called upon to render up its account.
 Then are the apprehensions and terrors of the dying one enough to move a heart of stone.
-Even we, who stand upon the other side and know how groundless they are, are compelled to bestow our dee2)est sympathies.
+Even we, who stand upon the other side and know how groundless they are, are compelled to bestow our dearest sympathies.
 So we press closely around, and take the released spirit in loving arms, and speak to it gentle words.
 "We lead it in green pastures and beside still waters, and our reward is to behold the wonder, the gratitude and the joy which suddenly take the place of fear and despair.
-Surely love is greater than retribution, and has, a stronger hold upon the human heart.